Andezion/Andezion/README.md

 ## Hello 🧏‍♂️

 ### I'm computer science student from Poland🤓:
--I study at Łódź Polytechnic, Faculty of Informatics.
+- I study at Łódź Polytechnic, Faculty of Informatics.
--I graduated from Kharkov Polytechnic, specialising in Engineering Electrophysics.
+- I graduated from Kharkov Polytechnic, specialising in Engineering Electrophysics.
--Particularly advanced in solving maths and physics problems.
+- Particularly advanced in solving maths and physics problems.
--I have a passion for writing games, simulations of physical laws, calculators, and more.
+- I have a passion for writing games, simulations of physical laws, calculators, and more.

 <!--
 **Andezion/Andezion** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.